Denodo AI SDK - User Manual

 - AI_SDK_SSL_KEY.
 If you want to use SSL in the AI SDK, set the relative path from root AI SDK folder to the key file here.

 - DATA_CATALOG_SERVER_ID.
-The identifier of the Virtual DataPort server you want to work with in the Data Catalog.
-Defaults to 1 (which is the identifier assigned to the default VDP server registered in Data Catalog during installation).
+The identifier of the Virtual DataPort server you want to work with in the Data Marketplace.
+Defaults to 1 (which is the identifier assigned to the default VDP server registered in Data Marketplace during installation).

 - DATA_CATALOG_VERIFY_SSL.
-If using SSL in the Data Catalog with an unsafe certificate, you can disable verification here.
+If using SSL in the Data Marketplace with an unsafe certificate, you can disable verification here.

 - CUSTOM_INSTRUCTIONS.
 Include domain-specific knowledge the LLM should use when selecting tables and generating queries.